-Muscle spasms - which feel like a tightness in the muscles area and may be accompanied by pain - often occur soon after an injury.
-It's crucial to understand the importance of early treatment, as prolonging treatment increases the likelihood of painful muscle knots, which usually form around two weeks after the initial injury.
+Muscle spasms feel like tightness in the muscles and may be accompanied by pain, which often occurs soon after an injury.
+It's crucial to understand the importance of early treatment, as prolonging treatment increases the likelihood of painful muscle knots, usually forming around two weeks after the initial injury.

 Muscle spasms result from inflammation that occurs when a muscle is over-stretched or torn.
 It begins as a muscle strain and can eventually cause severe low back pain.
 Many people frequent the emergency room every year because of a muscle strain.
 In fact, most episodes of acute lower back pain are caused by damage to the muscles and/or ligaments in the low back.

-Muscle strains are also known as a pulled muscle.
+Muscle strains are also referred to as a pulled muscle.
 When the muscles in the lower back are strained or torn, the area around the muscles can become inflamed.
 With inflammation, the muscles can spasm leading to severe low back pain and difficulty moving.
 Lower back pain from a muscle strain occurs most frequently after lifting a heavy object, lifting while twisting, or a sudden movement or fall.
 The pain is usually localized, meaning it doesn’t radiate to the leg.
-The area may be sore to the touch, the patient usually feels better when resting.
+The area may be sore to the touch and the patient usually feels better when resting.

-Fortunately, muscle strains usually heal with time in a couple of days or weeks because muscles in the lower back have a good blood supply to bring the necessary nutrients and proteins for healing to take place.
+Fortunately, muscle strains usually heal with time, generally in a couple of days or weeks.
+Muscles in the lower back have a good blood supply to bring the necessary nutrients and proteins for healing to take place.

 The Chiropractic Approach

-Those suffering from muscle spasm, trigger points, neuromuscular pain and problems, fibromyalgia and similar symptoms are seeing chiropractors in record numbers because they are getting results.
+Those suffering from muscle spasm, trigger points, neuromuscular pain and problems, fibromyalgia and similar symptoms are seeking chiropractor care in record numbers because they are getting results.
 For example, in one study 5 men and 18 women, aged 11 to 76 with chronic fatigue syndrome, trigger point pain and fibromyalgia, who had been suffering from 2 to 35 years began chiropractic care.
-After a series of spinal adjustments, every patient was able to resume normal activities including full time work and maintained their improvements one year later at follow-up.
+After a series of spinal adjustments, every patient was able to resume normal activities including full time work and maintained their improvements one year later upon a follow-up visit.
 The authors of the study write: